Driver Station Best Practices

 Change “Active Hours” for Windows Updates to prevent updates from installing during competition hours.
 Navigate to Start -> Settings -> Update & Security -> Windows Update, then select Change active hours.
 If you’re traveling to a competition, take time zone differences into account.
 This will help ensure your driver station does not reboot or fail due to update installing on the field.

 Remove any 3rd party antivirus or antimalware software.
-Instead, use Windows Defender on Windows 10.
+Instead, use Windows Defender on Windows 10 or 11.
 Since you’re only connecting to the internet for Windows and FRC software updating, the risk is low.
 Only install software on your driver station that’s needed for driving.
 Your goal here is to eliminate variables that might interfere with proper operation.
 Remove any unneeded preinstalled software (“bloatware”) that came with the machine.
 Don’t use the laptop as your Steam machine for gaming back at the hotel the night before the event.
 Many teams go as far as having a separate programming laptop.

 Laptop battery / power